 Self-Care Tips For Sensitive People

-But feeling our hurt can be helpful, and embracing the harder feelings doesn’t mean we have to stay there.
+But feeling our hurt can be helpful, and embracing the harder feelings doesn’t mean we must stay there.
 Artist and writer Morgan Harper Nichols explains this beautifully on her podcast (a mini-meditation series):

-May we inhale how we are truly feeling, then exhale objective truths (“I am hurt, but I will be okay”) to move forward.
+May we inhale how we feel, then exhale objective truths (“I am hurt, but I will be okay”) to move forward.

 2. Communicate with loved ones.
-Sometimes our loved ones need gentle reminders about the way we experience the world.
-Even after 10 years with my partner, I often have to remind myself that he doesn’t see or experience life the same way I do.
-Communication is key then, to keep our loved ones in the loop with the many emotions we may be experiencing.
+Sometimes, our loved ones need gentle reminders about how we experience the world.
+Even after 10 years with my partner, I often have to remind myself that he doesn’t see or experience life like I do.
+Communication is key, then, to keep our loved ones in the loop with the many emotions we may be experiencing.

 It takes a lot of emotional bandwidth to listen to and be a safe space for someone else, and it means a lot to others when you respect these boundaries and ask before divulging your feelings.

 4. Remember that not everyone is a sensitive person.
-Just as the world needs us, the world needs people who process their emotions through their brains and bodies.
-It’s not fun being told you’re “too sensitive;” neither is it fun to hear “you’re insensitive.”
+Just as the world needs us, it needs people who process their emotions through their brains and bodies.
+It’s not fun being told you’re “too sensitive,” neither is it fun to hear “you’re insensitive.”
 Everyone processes experiences and relationships differently.
 May we be kind to others and use words to bridge communication gaps.

 5. While nurturing self-trust, seek out objective truths.
-Sometimes our emotions don’t tell us the full story—and it’s okay to ask questions of our feelings and seek out objective truths.
-Our feelings are valid, but they can sometimes limit our understanding as well—both things can be true at the same time.
+Sometimes, our emotions don’t tell us the full story—and it’s okay to ask questions about our feelings and seek out objective truths.
+Our feelings are valid, but they can sometimes limit our understanding as well—both things can be true simultaneously.

 Journaling and therapy (if that’s an option for you) are helpful for gently challenging our emotions and considering alternative angles or perspectives.
 Ultimately, widening our lens will only help us to move through the world as more balanced individuals.